Recreating the Country blog

 But first some science - building income into biodiversity

 One of the key ways of mimicking nature in landscape design is group planting of the same species.
-This refers to planting trees, shrubs and grassland plants in same species clumps to enhance pollination by insects and birds.
+This enhances pollination by insects and birds and native fauna just can’t resist coming in to explore and to have an east feed.
 A big clump of plants in flower looks beautiful to both wildlife and humans.
-Native fauna just can’t resist coming in to explore and to have a feed.
 Group planting also creates very important vegetation layers in woodlands and forests

 In a large plantation same-species clumps can include these sorts of plant numbers;